 With more people spending time at home than ever before, remodeling is a very big trend among homeowners.
 Yet not all remodeling projects are created equal.
-There are a few factors to consider when deciding what spaces you should update and how to do it, especially in Arizona!
+There are a few factors to consider when deciding what spaces you should update and how to do it.

 An equally important consideration to remodeling is the increased pleasure of living in your home.
 From customized features and colors to added functionality, you want to enjoy your home while you live there, not simply wait out the time until you move to the next place!